 My first backpacking trip was in Glacier National Park in 1971.
-I really was a novice at the time but the trip taught me a lot about glories of the northern Rocky Mountains.
+I was a novice at the time but the trip taught me a lot about the glories of the Northern Rockies.
 I finally returned to the Park in 1995.
-We were hosted by Scott an Karin Bates in Whitefish, Montana, a resort town similar to Ketchum, Idaho.
+We were hosted by Scott and Karin Bates in Whitefish (MT), a resort town similar to Ketchum (ID).
 We hiked to the top of Big Mountain on our first day.
 Big Mountain is a downhill ski hill.
 It is a long way to the top but the resort’s gondola was operating and we rode it down.

-9/12.
-Mount Reynolds 9,125 feet, via SW face route which was accessed from Logan Pass and the Hidden Lake trail.
-Clas 3.
+September 12.
+Mount Reynolds (9,125 feet) via the Southwest Face which is accessed from Logan Pass and the Hidden Lake Trail.
+Class 3.

-9/13.
-Logan Pass to Granite Park Chalet and the Loop on the Going to the Sun Highway with a side trip to Swiftcurrent I Mountain 8,436 feet,via the trial.
+September 13.
+Logan Pass to Granite Park Chalet and the Loop on the Going-to-the-Sun Highway with a side trip to Swiftcurrent Mountain (8,436 feet) via the trial.

-Below are a few other peaks worth considering if you visit the park.
+Below are a few other peaks worth considering if you visit Glacier National Park.